wey709/TIL/README.md

 Assignments from the lecture 'Deep Learning and Application'.

 ### MS_Java
-projects from Microsoft Java course.
+Projects from the Microsoft Java course.